Invitations to Bid

 + Small purchase procedures, pursuant to § 45-55-9 and city purchasing regulations.

-+ Sole source procurement and emergency procurement, pursuant to § 45-55-8 and city purchasing regulations.
++ Sole source procurement, Cooperative purchasing agreements, Master price agreements and Emergency procurement, pursuant to § 45-55-8 and city purchasing regulations.

 + Appointment or retention of attorneys and medical personnel are discretionary pursuant to § 45-55-14.

 Bid results are reviewed by the requesting Department, which then recommends to the Purchasing Department an award to a particular vendor.
 The City reserves the right to accept or reject any or all bids and to waive any informalities in bids if it is deemed in the best interests of the City to do so.

 After a bid is opened, the Department requiring the goods or services makes a determination as to the lowest evaluated or responsive bidder in the case of merchandise, or the highest qualified firm in the case of services.
 The Department then makes a recommendation to the Purchasing Agent and Purchasing Board, who, ultimately, awards a bid.
 The successful vendor is then notified of the award, and of any further requirement or meetings, prior to a relevant Purchase Order (goods) or Contract (services) being written and formally executed.

 Upon receipt of a formal bid protest the following procedures apply:

 - Review of submitted packages from all parties involved in the claim by the Purchasing Agent to determine which points of the claim, if any have "Standing."